 Sergio Martinez ’05

 Sergio E. Martinez just left the military after 6 years of service.
-He and his wife, Amanda, moved to northern Virginia earlier this year.
+He and his wife, Amanda, moved to northern Virginia.

 Stefanie Lenz Kreamer '04